Lysn: Development

 SM Entertainment launched its fan community service, Lysn, in 2018.
 While the proprietary platform is free to use, it is also available for paid fan club membership, where one can have more interactive features and, at the same time, receive a membership box.
 Announcements, news, events, fan-signing events, music program schedules, and cheering posts of SM's artists are available at the platform.
 In February 2020, SM launched a service called Dear U Bubble, where it gained immense popularity when it added reply functions and "strengthened" the nature of mobile messengers.
 On the platform, fans can chat with artists and pay a charge to access Bubble content with a separate charge for each content they subscribe to.
 Moreover, artists can directly upload unreleased photos and utilize a coded messaging system while also reading and responding to message from numerous fans at once.
 According to an SM spokesperson, "The contactless platform makes it possible for artists to directly communicate with the fans without any time and space constraints".
 SM terminated the application's community service on July 20, 2022, and transferred its functions to Kwangya Club.

 Features and tools

 Bubble service

 Bubble is a paid service by Lysn provided by SM Entertainment's Dear U where by paying 4,500 won per month, users can reply by receiving messages, photos, and videos sent by artists.
+For artists, they can see these messages in large group chats and reply to the whole group, but not directly to fans.
+For fans, the UI is like a personal chat between you and the artist.
 Additionally, it offers a Dear U Bubble service that allows artists and fans to communicate.
 The service offers in-app translation services to translate from Korean to English which similar platforms like Universe and Weverse have.
 Since the content posted cannot be leaked from the service, artists tell "more profound stories", and fans feel that they communicate "more closely".
 Moreover, SM stated that the company is currently continuing to upgrade its functions by providing differential functions for individualization and loyal customers while also planning to expand its service through the participation of other entertainment companies.